-Following a review of savings delivery for the first three quarters of the year, Business Plan savings are now expected to under-deliver by approximately £1,604k.
-This in an increase in the forecast under-delivery of £571k and reflects both further slippage on planned work and a lower level of delivery per case than anticipated.
+Following a review of savings delivery for the first three quarters of the year, Business Plan savings are now expected to under-deliver by approximately £1,604k (unchanged from January), reflecting both further slippage on planned work and a lower level of delivery per case than anticipated.
 This is partially due to the need to devote energy to fee uplift negotiations with providers, which is expected to deliver reduced costs, offsetting the lower savings, as well as staff retention, and out of area CCGs not engaging as we would expect contributing to delays in reaching savings.
 It is expected that the majority of the work not undertaken this year will be done in 2018/19 instead, delivering some of the planned savings in that year.
-Overall, £3.1m of savings have been delivered so far this year.
+Overall, £3.2m of savings have been delivered so far this year.